Open Friday and Saturday 7:30-11:00 pm

-Now offering an optional touch experience to our haunted house called
+Now offering an optional "Death Be Gone" experience to our haunted house

-Dead City Haunted House in Salt Lake City (Murray) UtahDead City Haunted House in Salt Lake City (Murray) Utah is new and located on 5425 S Vine Street (700 E) and is now open.
+Dead City Haunted House in Salt Lake City (Murray) UtahDead City Haunted House in Salt Lake City (Murray) Utah is new and located on 5425 S Vine Street (700 E).
 Within our massive 30,000 square foot building are over 50 rooms of fear containg all new scares and new screams never before seen in Utah.
 Come be one of the first to experience this brand new Haunted House adventure in Utah!

 Dead City Haunted House - Awesome Haunted House special effects for UtahWe love monsters, skeletons, animatronics, and special effects!
 Bringing creatures to life and creating a magical world, where you as guests can lose yourselves in an immersive adventure, is very fulfilling to us.
 You’ll scream, then laugh and have fun with your friends.
 Entertaining you is what we love to do!

 Interesting fact, we have our own monster creation studio inside the building where we produce creatures.
 Many of the monsters and animatronics are unique one of a kind creations and can only be seen at Dead City.

 Dead City Haunted House - Utah Haunted House next to Murray City CemetaryInteresting fact, Dead City is located next to one of the oldest Cemeteries in Utah!
 We of course welcome any visitors from beyond the grave to our event.

 Dead City Haunted House - Best Haunted House value in UtahDead City Haunted House is new and we want you to come see it for the first time, thus we'll offer many deals and discounts to help your wallet.
 To sign up to receive email discounts click here -> DISCOUNT SIGNUP We won't share your email address and will only send a limited number of emails near haunt season.